 - When you write custom SQL scripts to extract a subset of data often those scripts break as the source schema keeps changing or evolving.

-This article introduced PostgreSQL and AWS Redshift and provided a step-by-step description of the 2 methods you can use to connect PostgreSQL to Redshift.
-The first method which involves building the ETL process manually has many challenges and limitations.
+This article provided a step-by-step description of the 2 methods you can use to migrate PostgreSQL to Redshift.
+The second method which involves building the ETL process manually has many challenges and limitations.
 Whereas, if you require Real-Time data replication and looking for a fully automated real-time solution, then Hevo is the right choice for you.

-Share your understanding of connecting PostgreSQL to Redshift in the comments section below!
+Share your understanding of PostgreSQL to Redshift migration in the comments section below!